Prudhvicharan/portfolio-react/README.md

 #### Profile Picture

-1. Add your profile picture to the `public` folder
+1. Add your profile picture to the `src/assets` folder
-2. Update the image path in the `Home.jsx` component
+2. Update the import path in the `Home.jsx` component

 #### Email Configuration